Imperious22M/Powershell-math/README.md

 # Powershell-math
-Math equations form precal from powershell
+Math equations from precal to powershell